dybiszb/CNNBinaryClassifier/docs/index.md

 image.

 ## Results
+First of all, training the network using 10000 steps solver resulted in
+* ~0.8 accuracy
+* ~0.4 loss

-Set of results for images depicting triangles that should be obvious for the classifier to classify.
+Following table presents a set of results for images depicting triangles that should be obvious for the classifier to classify.
 Any change in perspective with a triangle image results in dramatic change in performance.
 It is most probably caused by low number of triangle images provided for training the